Lysxia/generic-random/README.md

 This will only work on types `a` such that:

 - they are instances of `Data`;
-- they have a finite set of types which can be types of subterms of values of type `a`;
+- the set of types of subterms of values of type `a` is finite;
-- and all of these types have finite values (i.e., values with finitely many constructors).
+- and all of these types have at least one finite value (i.e., values with finitely many constructors) (otherwise our concept of "size" would not be meaningful).

 About the second point, phantom types are not a problem indeed.